-Podcast advertising campaigns can be tricky, especially if you are new to the space and its quirky nuances.
-There are specific criteria that marketers can implement to make a solid strategy even better.
-We will break down a podcast advertising case study to help us work through the best practices for podcast advertising.
+Podcast advertising can be tricky, especially if you’re new to the industry.
+But, there are specific criteria marketers can implement to make a solid strategy even better.
+Today, we’ll break down a podcast advertising case study to help you understand the best practices for podcast advertising.

 Do you want to learn more about how to sponsor a podcast?
 Download our Quick-Start Guide to help you navigate this unique medium.

-They came to me for help because their formula wasn’t working.
-The brand knew they could succeed with podcast advertising, but they needed some expert advice to tighten their strategy.
+Brand X came to True Native Media because their current formula wasn’t working.
+They knew their brand could succeed with podcast advertising, but they needed some expert advice to tighten their strategy.

 CASE STUDY BREAKDOWN

 Now, it’s time to analyze the campaign to find the wins and the areas of opportunity.

 1. SPONSORED PODCASTS

 Number of Podcasts